-In the Proverbs just mentioned from chapter 29, verse 16 was intentionally bypassed for the purposes of emphasis herein.
-Notice what Solomon states to Rehoboam will be the impact on the State from a lack of familial spanking:
+In the Proverbs just mentioned from chapter 29, verse 16 was intentionally bypassed for the purposes of emphasis.
+Notice that Solomon states to Rehoboam what the impact on the State will be from a lack of familial spanking:

-29:15-17 The rod and reproof give wisdom, but a child who gets his own way brings shame to his mother.
-16 When the wicked increase, transgression increases; but the righteous will see their fall.
-17 Correct your son, and he will give you comfort; he will also delight your soul.
+The rod and reproof give wisdom, but a child who gets his own way brings shame to his mother.
+When the wicked increase, transgression increases; but the righteous will see their fall.
+Correct your son, and he will give you comfort; he will also delight your soul (29:15–17).

-In Proverbs broadest context, verse 16 finds Solomon instructing his son, who would become the next King of Israel, on the relationship between the health of a nation and familial spanking: the results are both personal (vss.
-15 and 17) as well as national (vs. 16).
+In Proverbs’ broadest context, verse 16 finds Solomon instructing his son, who would become the next King of Israel, on the relationship between the health of a nation and familial spanking: the results are both personal (vv.
+15 and 17) as well as national (v.
+16).

 Per verse 16, Solomon says to the future national leader that when children get their own way in the home, transgressions in society will increase.
-And as a result the reign of those societies will be short-lived: the word their is a pronoun for nations.
-The righteous, that is to say, the wise and discerning individuals who get the connection here will see this for themselves over time: Such was the case with Noah who witnessed the destruction of the old world (Gen. 7:23); Abraham, who witnessed (without looking over his shoulder I might add) the destruction and the ruin of Sodom and Gomorrah (Gen. 19:28); and Israel as a whole who witnessed the Egyptians’ death on the west side of the Red Sea (Ex.
-14:30).
+And as a result, the reign of those societies will be short-lived: the word their is a pronoun for nations.
+The righteous, that is to say, the wise and discerning individuals who get the connection here will see this for themselves over time.
+Such was the case with Noah who witnessed the destruction of the old world (Genesis 7:23); Abraham, who witnessed (without looking over his shoulder I might add) the destruction and the ruin of Sodom and Gomorrah (Genesis 19:28); and Israel as a whole who witnessed the Egyptians’ death on the west side of the Red Sea (Exodus 14:30).
 This principle is replete throughout Scripture: